 - For over one hundred years after the Civil War black men and women were routinely lynched by white terrorists.
 These lynchings took place not only in the South but in places like Indiana and New York’s Long Island.
 Records do not indicate that any white person ever faced legal consequences as a result of participating in this terrorist activity.

 - During the wholesale lynching frenzy, most white Americans went about their business and there is no record of any Congressional action outlawing lynching despite a few pathetic efforts to do so.

 - During the classic years of the Civil Rights movement so many black Americans were killed without the killers ever being arrested, much less prosecuted, the United States Congress passed a law in the early part of this century empowering the Justice Department to reopen so called “cold cases”.
 Not surprisingly, most of the perpetrators have either died or continue to walk the streets.

-- Despite the history of institutionalized, routinized and culturally acceptable violence being perpetrated against black people in America, the myth of the barely controllable black brute has become a part of white American reality justifying the routine use of deadly force, capital punishment and the imposition of crippling prison sentences.
+- Despite the history of institutionalized, routinized and culturally acceptable violence being perpetrated against black people in America, the myth of the barely controllable black brute has become a part of white American reality justifying the routine use of deadly force, capital punishment and the imposition of crippling prison sentences through mass incarceration.